|Location:||Montgomery County Circuit Court

 Civil Trial dates (Tracks 2 and 3) are scheduled at the status hearing or settlement/pre-trial hearing.
 The trial dates are normally scheduled within 60 to 90 days from the scheduled hearing.

-Family Trials or hearings are normally scheduled at the scheduling hearing or settlement/status pre-trial hearing held before one of the Family Division Masters of the Circuit Court.
+Family Trials or hearings are normally scheduled at the scheduling hearing or settlement/status pre-trial hearing held before one of the Family Magistrates of the Circuit Court.

 Juvenile Hearings are scheduled automatically at the time of filing.
 Dates may be adjusted within the mandatory guidelines at the pre-trial hearing.
 The Administrative Judge must make a Finding of Extraordinary Cause to postpone a hearing beyond the mandatory guidelines.